 For adservers and analytics providers

-Quantcast’s QA software will trigger impression and click trackers while checking an advertisement.
+Quantcast’s QA technology will trigger impression and click trackers while checking an advertisement.
 The HTTP requests generated will include the Quantcastbot User Agent, and you should discount these requests from impression and click counts as non-human traffic.
 You should not alter the behaviour of an advertisement when it is requested by the Quantcastbot User Agent.

-The Quantcast’s QA software will not access your website unless Quantcast is trafficking adverts that click through to your website.
+The Quantcast’s QA technology will not access your website unless Quantcast is trafficking adverts that click through to your website.
 Advertisements are checked regularly, so you may see several visits from Quantcastbot while advertisements are being delivered.
 The bot will only visit the landing page of an advertisement; the bot does not crawl your website content.
 As the bot follows a click on an advertisement, it doesn’t obey the rules specified in your website’s robots.txt file.
 This is to ensure that the advertisement landing page meets our guidelines, in addition to the originating advertisement.

 Verifying the Quantcastbot User Agent

-You can verify if a request accessing your server really is Quantcastbot by checking if the originating IP is 184.108.40.206.
+You can verify if a request accessing your server really is Quantcastbot by checking if the originating IP is 188.8.131.52 or 184.108.40.206.
 This is useful if you are concerned that spammers are accessing your site while claiming to be Quantcastbot.